quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 # QuantumMaid - Creating Your First Application

 This tutorial will teach you how to create a basic QuantumMaid app.
 It covers:
-- Creating an use case
+- Implementing an usecase
-- Exporting the use case via HTTP
+- Exporting the implemented usecase via HTTP
 - Dependency injection
 - Writing an integration test
 - Packaging of the application